mattcarlotta/alias-dirs/README.md

 By default this package will only alias top-level folders within the `src` directory.

-If you wish override the default path and instead traverse the root or sub directories of your project, then you can supply an **array of root-level relative string paths** to the *paths* property (do **NOT** include trailing slashes).
+If you wish to override the default path and instead traverse the root or sub directories of your project, then you can supply an **array of root-level relative string paths** to the *paths* property (do **NOT** include trailing slashes).

 For example:
 ```js